 Surface Water vs. Foul Water: Understanding the Difference

 Managing water around your home is crucial for maintaining your property and protecting the environment.
 Proper drainage systems ensure that both surface water and foul water are handled efficiently and safely.
+Whether you're working with bespoke builders, property developers, or a bespoke construction company, understanding the basics of water management is essential.
 Here, we explain the differences between these two types of water with insights from experts in the field.

 What is Surface Water?